kedro-org/kedro-plugins/kedro-airflow/README.md

 #### Grouping by memory

-When running Kedro nodes using Airflow, `MemoryDataset`s are often not shared across operators, which can cause the DAG run to fail.
+When running Kedro nodes using Airflow, MemoryDatasets are often not shared across operators, which can cause the DAG run to fail.

 `MemoryDataset`s may be used to provide logical separation between nodes in Kedro, without the overhead of needing to write to disk (and in the case of distributed running, needing multiple executors).